Terms of Service

 Certain features of the Services may require you to pay fees.
 Before you pay any fees, you will have an opportunity to review and accept the fees that you will be charged.
 All fees are in U.S. Dollars and, unless explicitly provided otherwise herein, are non-refundable.

 Supplier reserves the right to determine pricing for the Services.
-Supplier will make reasonable efforts to keep pricing information published on the website up to date, available at /prices.
+Supplier will make reasonable efforts to keep pricing information published on the website up to date, available at https://www.talentlms.com/prices.
 We encourage you to check our website periodically for current pricing information.
 Supplier may change the fees for any feature of the Services, including additional fees or charges, if Supplier gives you advance notice of changes before they apply.
 Supplier, at its sole discretion, may make promotional offers with different features and different pricing to any of Supplier’ customers.
 These promotional offers, unless made to you, will not apply to your offer or this Agreement.
 The fees set forth in the applicable Order or ordering interface are exclusive of all federal, state, municipal, or other government excise, sales, use, value added or other taxes now in force or enacted in the future, and Customer shall pay any such tax (excluding taxes on Supplier’ net income) that Supplier may be required to collect or pay now or at any time in the future with respect to such fees.
 Unless otherwise set forth in the Order, Customer shall pay all Supplier’ undisputed invoices within 30 days after Customer receives invoice.
+For the avoidance of doubt, any Supplier’s invoice sent to Customer via email shall be deemed received upon transmission.
 Payment of the amounts due to Supplier shall be made in accordance with the payment schedule set forth on the Order or other ordering interface.

 7.3.
 Subscription Services